Can child support payments be modified?

 A fundamental prerequisite for a modification of child support is the showing of a substantial change in circumstances.
 To qualify as such, a change must be material, involuntary, and permanent.

 Generally, anticipated future events are not factors in setting child support because of the uncertainty on whether these events will occur.
-Events that are contingent on the happening of other events cannot be contemplated in setting child support, and therefore do not preclude modification if and when it occurs.
+Setting child maintenance cannot contemplate events that are contingent on the happening of other events, and therefore, they do not preclude modification if and when it occurs.

 Exceptions:

 A change in circumstances that is temporary may justify modification so long as it is involuntary and substantial.
-In such a case, the trial court may enter an order temporarily reducing the parent’s child support obligation.
+In such a case, the trial court may enter an order temporarily reducing the parent’s child maintenance responsibility.

 Conclusion: